srizzi88/SENSEI/rtd-docs/examples_lammps.rst

 .. _example_lammps:

-LAMMPS In Transit with Catalyst backend
+LAMMPS In Transit with Paraview/Catalyst backend
 ==========================